thomas-neitmann/thomas-adventuRe/content/posts/2020-06-11-calculating-change-from-baseline-in-r.markdown

 # ... with 2,086 more rows
 ```

 Looks good!
-However, this method will fail if there is no baseline value.
-In such a case the value of the first visit—regardless of whether or not it was really baseline—would be subtracted from the other visit values.
-In that case change from baseline should be `NA`, though.
+This method will also work if the value at baseline is `NA` because subtracting `NA` from a number results in `NA`.
+This is the right result for change from baseline if there's no baseline available.
+However, this method will fail if there's no baseline record at all.
+In such a case the value of the first visit, e.g. Week 4, would be subtracted from the other visit values.
+This is wrong, though.
 Here's what I mean.

 ```r